 January 31, 2017 – average of 493 days spent in detention.

-The Refugee Action Collection have reported that: Detaining a single asylum seeker on Manus or Nauru costs $400,000 per year.
+The Refugee Action Collection have reported that: Detaining a single asylum seeker on Manus or Nauru costs $400,000 per person, per year.
 Detention in Australia costs $239,000 per year.
 By contrast, allowing asylum seekers to live in the community while their claims are processed costs just $12,000 per year, one twentieth of the cost of the offshore camps, and even less if they are allowed the right to work.
 (See http://www.refugeeaction.org.au/?page_id=3447).

 Four asylum seekers held for a lengthy period on Nauru agreed in June 2015 to be transferred to Cambodia – one of the poorest and most corrupt countries in the world.
 The Australian government has provided the Cambodian government with $40 million, together with another $15 million to resettle the four.
 (See http://www.asrc.org.au/resources/fact-sheet/cambodia-agreement/)